 Though challenges are more present in small gardens, they are much easier to maintain and more budget-friendly.
 Our garden experts now provide eight notable tips to make the most out of a small garden.

-From what colour scheme you should opt for to minimalist and straightforward designs, you will surely have that Wow factor on your project even if you have small outdoor space.
+From what colour scheme you should opt for to minimalist and straightforward designs, you will surely have that wow factor on your project even if you have small outdoor space.

-You can have like containers, hanging baskets, and window boxes which will all be convenient for planting in a limited space.
+You can have containers, hanging baskets, and window boxes which will all be convenient for planting in a limited space.
 You should also prioritise the lighting of your garden and double up on functionality where possible too.

 Make use of your window boxes by using sleepers to create a simple trough under the windows and fill it with compost.
 These window boxes will let you plant some ornamental or edible plants even if you do not have a massive space.

 Maximising your small space includes hitting two birds with one stone, so low walls are very much a choice.
 They will not only serve to border your flower beds but also as a seating area when you need extra seats for your visitors.

 Add some cushions too if you want it to be more comfortable and cosy.

 We know that the space we walk onto is much a concern when getting into a small garden with lots of creations.
 So, we do the planting upward instead of laying them all on the ground.